fdioDocs/vpp-docs/docs/reference/vppcontainers/containerCreation.rst

     lxc.network.flags = up
     lxc.network.hwaddr = 00:16:3e:xx:xx:xx

-As you can see, by default there is a veth interface.
+As you can see, by default there is one veth interface.

 Now we need to add to this file so each container will have an interface for a Linux bridge and an unconsumed second interface.